The Rich History of Wild Blueberrying at Welch Farm in Downeast Maine

 “When people know the difference and can taste the difference, they will always choose to buy Maine wild blueberries,” said Lisa.

 Today, Welch Farm is a top wild blueberry agritourism destination in Maine.
 Lisa’s mission to educate people about the wild difference has led her to become an active participant in the Machias Wild Blueberry Festival, hosting busloads of folks for farm tours.
-Welch Farm is also participating in the second annual Wild Blueberry Weekend scheduled for August 6th and 7th.
+Welch Farm is also participating in the fourth annual Wild Blueberry Weekend scheduled for August 3rd and 4th.
 Always looking ahead, Lisa is planning to expand the farm’s fresh pack shipping capabilities so she can take website orders from all over New England during harvest season.

 Ready for a Wild, Wild Blueberry Weekend